-- the protection of public health and safety; - the provision of adequate information relating to food to enable consumers to make informed choices; and - the prevention of misleading or deceptive conduct.
+- the provision of adequate information relating to food to enable consumers to make informed choices; and - the prevention of misleading or deceptive conduct.

 In developing and varying standards, FSANZ must also have regard to:

 - the need for standards to be based on risk analysis using the best available scientific evidence; - the promotion of consistency between domestic and international food standards; - the desirability of an efficient and internationally competitive food industry; - the promotion of fair trading in food; and - any written policy guidelines formulated by the Ministerial Council.